barrage/ragu-web-app/README.md

 - **End Users**: Regular users who can interact with the LLM agents in a chat-based environment.
 They can communicate with the agents, receive answers, and explore information through conversations, where the agents are empowered with specific knowledge depending on their assigned document collections.

+- **Authentication:** The application supports various authentication methods, including Google OAuth, allowing users to securely access the platform.

+- **Multi-language Support**: The application supports multiple languages, allowing users to interact with agents in their preferred language.

+- **Admin Panel**: Dashboard for managing AI agents, users, documents, and collections.
+Agent creation and management interface.
+User management system.

+- **AI Agent Interaction**: Custom AI agents with configurable parameters.
+Chat interface for interacting with AI agents.
+Support for multiple embedding providers (Azure, OpenAI, Ollama).

+- **Chat Functionality**: Real-time chat with AI agents.
+Chat history and conversation management.

+- **Document Management**: Upload and process documents.
+Collection management for organizing documents.

+- **Deployment**: The application is designed to be easily deployed with docker containerization allowing for quick setup and integration with various LLM providers.

 ### Key Features:

 - **Create and Configure LLM Agents**: Admin users can create agents that leverage large language models to provide interactive experiences.